awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.04.md

    });
    ```
 **Note**
 `ExpressionAttributeNames` provides name substitution\.
-We use this because `year` is a reserved word in DynamoDB—you cannot use it directly in any expression, including `KeyConditionExpression`\.
+We use this because `year` is a reserved word in Amazon DynamoDB—you cannot use it directly in any expression, including `KeyConditionExpression`\.
 We use the expression attribute name `#yr` to address this\.
 `ExpressionAttributeValues` provides value substitution\.
 We use this because you cannot use literals in any expression, including `KeyConditionExpression`\.
 We use the expression attribute value `:yyyy` to address this\.

-1. To run the program, type the following command:
+1. To run the program, type the following command.

    `node MoviesQuery01.js`